ramparvathaneni1/react-router-pokedex-walkthrough/README.md

 }
 ```

-Now when we change the URL's path to something like `/pokemon/0` we can view additional details abouta pokemon.
+Now when we change the URL's path to something like `/pokemon/0` we can view additional details about a pokemon.

 Let's set up some links in the `<Pokemon>` component to our new `/pokemon/:id` path: